The Flying Leap Bed and Breakfast

 Listed in the "Top 100 Unusual Things to See in Ontario" (New Edition 2007) by Ron Brown, the Elora Gorge is a 2 kilometer long canyon more than 20 meters deep with many stunning and unique natural features.

-Above is a photo of the Drimmie Mill, built in 1859 overlooking the Grand River Falls.
+To the right is a photo of the Drimmie Mill, built in 1859 overlooking the Grand River Falls.
 Its limestone walls rise to 100 feet and are 5 feet thick at the foundations.
 It's one of the few five-story grist mills still standing and twice survived major fires.
-In the 1970s it was converted into the Elora Mill Inn, while today it awaits rebirth as an inn and convention center.
+In the 1970s it was converted into the Elora Mill Inn, while today it awaits rebirth as an inn and convention center to re-open in 2018.

 Below is the wee island known as the "Tooth of Time", weathered by the pounding waters of the Grand.
 The Mill, Falls and islet are only a short 10 minute walk from our B&B.